Anti-abortion bills fail in GOP-controlled Nebraska and South Carolina | KRDO

 On Thursday afternoon, the South Carolina state Senate failed to pass the “Human Life Protection Act,” which would have banned abortions in the state, in a 22-21 vote with five women voting against it — including three Republicans.
 The bill previously passed in the state House and included exceptions for incidents of rape or incest.

+“Once a woman became pregnant for any reason, she would now become property of the state of South Carolina if the ‘Human Life Protection Act’ were [to] come into law,” Republican state Sen. Katrina Frye Shealy, who voted against the bill, said Wednesday on the Senate floor.
+“She could no longer make decisions on her own or at the advice of her well-trained doctor.
+Every female, regardless of her age, would suddenly become subject to the power of a code book regarding her health.”

+Vicki Ringer, director of public affairs for Planned Parenthood South Atlantic, said in a statement, “the government should never force a person to carry a pregnancy or give birth against their will” and that the state legislature is “hellbent on controlling the decisions of women.”

 In the wake of last year’s Supreme Court ruling overturning Roe v.
 Wade, many Republican-led states have enacted sweeping abortion restrictions.
-But unpopularity — demonstrated by electoral evidence — over severe restrictions have prompted Republicans to reconsider the political wisdom of enacting near-total bans on the procedure, and House Republicans have recently stepped away from pushing a federal abortion ban.
+But unpopularity, demonstrated in some instances by electoral evidence, over severe restrictions has prompted Republicans to reconsider the political wisdom of enacting near-total bans on the procedure, and House Republicans have recently stepped away from pushing a federal abortion ban.

 The-CNN-Wire

-Note: This story has been updated with additional reaction and details.